 This MA course investigates the role of collectors, art dealers, curators, exhibitions, critics and the art market in the formation of modern European art.
 The activities of a growing group of dealers in contemporary art, including such influential personalities as Ambroise Vollard, Paul Durand-Ruel, and Daniel Henry-Kahnweiler, affected the period’s most notable collectors.
 Focusing on Paris, Vienna, London, Moscow and Munich, we will explore a selection of particularly influential exhibitions and collections, incorporating them into the wider artistic and social networks of which they were a part.
 Exhibitions and collections were the main instruments and means to formulate ideas about artistic production and to transform the reception of modern art before museums of contemporary art became the main spaces for the presentation, display and promotion of works by living artists.
-Case studies will include: the Salon des Refusés in 1863; the ‘Impressionist’ group shows of the 1870s and 1880s; ‘The Last Futurist Exhibition of Painting ‘0.10’ which displayed Malevich’s Black Square as a modernist icon; Roger Fry’s introduction of ‘Post-Impressionism’ to London in 1910 and 1912; exhibitions by Der Blaue Reiter in Munich, and the First Russian exhibition in Berlin in 1922.
+Case studies will include: the Salon des Refusés in 1863; the ‘Impressionist’ group shows of the 1870s and 1880s; ‘The Last Futurist Exhibition of Painting ‘0.10’ which displayed Malevich’s Black Square as a modernist icon; Roger Fry’s introduction of ‘Post-Impressionism’ to London in 1910 and 1912 and exhibitions by Der Blaue Reiter in Munich.

 Course Leader: Dr. Natalia Murray

 In the event that a course leader is on sabbatical, takes up a fellowship, or otherwise is not able to teach the course, they will be replaced by another experienced course leader either for a semester or, in some cases, the academic year.